josmithiii/mcp-servers-jos/juce-docs-mcp-server/README.md

 ### Available Tools

-- `search-classes` - Search for JUCE classes by name
+- `/search-juce-classes` - Search for JUCE classes by name
-- `get-class-docs` - Get documentation for a specific JUCE class
+- `/get-juce-class-docs` - Get documentation for a specific JUCE class

 ### Available Prompts

-- `explore-juce` - Get help exploring JUCE framework components
+- `explore-juce` - Interactive exploration of JUCE framework components
+  - Use without arguments for an overview of main components
+  - Add a topic to explore specific functionality (e.g., `explore-juce audio`)

 ### Resources and Tools